Uta Mohring

 Chicago/Turabian Click to copy

 Tappia, Elena, Emilio Moretti, Uta Mohring, and Ivo Adan.
-“Part Feeding Scheduling for Mixed-Model Assembly Lines with Autonomous Mobile Robots: Benefits of Using Real-Time Data” (2023).
+“Part Feeding Scheduling for Mixed-Model Assembly Lines with Autonomous Mobile Robots: Benefits of Using Real-Time Data.”
+International Journal of Computer Integrated Manufacturing (2024): 1–16.

 MLA Click to copy